 You’ve been to college before, but every school has its own way of doing things.
 Transfer SOAR, is the orientation for Day transfer students, and will get you moving in the right direction.
-If you are a weekend and evening student, the Augsburg for Adults office will hold a new student orientation for you before the start of the trimester.
 You should also connect with a counselor in the Enrollment Center in Sverdrup Hall.
 They can assist you with payments, registration, financial aid, and all the business of being an Auggie.

 There are many ways to get involved in campus life.
 Can you write?
 Are you into Medieval history?
 Do you speak Spanish?
 Check out our campus organizations to find a club or group to join like Student Government, KAUG radio, and the student newspaper to name a few .
 In your free time, we encourage you to attend an athletic event or see one of our great plays or concerts offered throughout the year.
 Use your Augsburg ID for free or discounted tickets!